 In GEE, the standard errors for the marginal effects are usually based on the robust sandwich estimator, which takes the dependence into account.
 Use of the sandwich estimator implicitly relies on there being many replications of the responses associated with each distinct combination of covariate values.
 Otherwise, the estimated standard errors can be biased downward.
-Furthermore, estimated standard errors based on the sandwich estimator can be very unreliable unless the number of clusters is large, so in this case model-based (nonrobust) standard errors may be preferable.
+Furthermore, estimated standard errors based on the sandwich estimator can be very unreliable unless the number of clusters is large (42 or larger as a rough rule of thumb), so in this case model-based (nonrobust) standard errors may be preferable.
 See Lipsitz and Fitzmaurice (2009) for further discussion.